google/CFU-Playground/docs/source/crash-course/gateware.rst

 You now know how to:

-* Write basic nMigen code
+* Write basic Amaranth code
 * Simulate a design
 * Synthesize a design
 * Program a real device

 -------------------------------------------
-Part 3: Test Driven Development with nMigen
+Part 3: Test Driven Development with Amaranth
 -------------------------------------------

 That tutorial was fun, but it was missing a vital piece: unit tests.
 Coupled